ujala-max/Ujala/readme.md

 I am using Git for version control because it allows me to track changes to my code and collaborate with others.
 I am using Jira for project management because it allows me to plan and track my project s progress.
+Hi Updating my project on Git and Jira is a bit challenging for me.
+I am having trouble understanding

+how to use the different features of Git and Jira.
+I am also having trouble understanding how to integrate them together.
+I am using Git for version control because it allows me to track changes to my code and collaborate with others.
+I am using Jira for project management because it allows me to plan and track my project